raymerta/battleship/README.md

 In case only one player is involved in the game and the others already left, the game session should end

-## select existing game, game is not running yet, and choose watch
+## select existing game, game is not running yet, and choose watch [Nothing happened when click watch]

+- open Chrome browser, type 'http://localhost:10001/'
+- pick one of the servers
+- insert unique username
+- select a server that it's game not running yet
+- Click watch

 Expected result: got to game page in editing mode